Learn about The Dragon Band

 In March of 2023 the band travelled to Disneyworld to perform and enjoy a fun time together!

-Lastly, the band will be traveling this June to England for London Band Week!
-The Dragon Band is the first high school band to be invited!
-The group will perform a short parade, concert performance, drumline battle and military tattoo as well as take in the sights in and around London!
+The band also traveled in June of 2024 to England for London Band Week!
+The Dragon Band was the first high school band to be invited!
+The group performed a short parade, concert performance, drumline battle and military tattoo as well as took in the sights in and around London!